psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 * ID Lock AS ID Lock 150
 * Philips Hue light
 * IKEA TRADFRI light
+* IKEA TRADFRI Remote
 * Apple TV 4th gen

 ## Allocating a VM in Proxmox
 Log in to your Proxmox in a web-browser and create a new virtal machine.
 2GiB RAM and 32GiB harddrive is enough.

-Power on the Virtual machine and follow this guide for an excellent guide to installing ubuntu server: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604#0)
+Power on the Virtual machine and follow this guide for an excellent guide to installing <kbd>ubuntu-server</kbd>: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604#0)
-(even though the link is for 1604, almost the same applies for 18.04).
+(even though the link is for 1604, almost the same applies for 20.04).

 Remember to select to install `OpenSSH server` under the installation of Ubuntu.

 ## Some things first ..
-### update && upgrade
+### Update && upgrade
 Update and upgrade:
 ```bash
 assistant@linuxbabe:~$ sudo apt-get update